-- The rule of law.
-That the rule of law protects and enforces individual rights and fundamental freedoms was stated in the Charter of Paris: "Human rights and fundamental freedoms...are guaranteed by law."
-That the States believed that the rule of law itself must be based on respect for human rights is shown below:
+The primacy of individual rights.
+Of particular note is the primacy that the States accorded to individual rights: the States did not view democracy, the rule of law, and the market economy as ends in themselves, but as means to support and enforce respect for human rights.
+One example is the statement, "Pluralistic democracy and the rule of law are essential for ensuring respect for all human rights and fundamental freedoms."51 A second example shows that the States believed that democracy supports individual rights: "Democracy is the best safeguard of freedom of expression, tolerance of all groups of society, and equality of opportunity for each person."52 That the rule of law protects and enforces individual rights and fundamental freedoms was stated in the Charter of Paris: "Human rights and fundamental freedoms...are guaranteed by law."53 That the States believed that the rule of law itself must be based on respect for human rights is shown below:

 Principles of justice...form the basis of the rule of law....
-The rule of law does not mean merely a formal legality which assures regularity and consistency in the achievement and enforcement of democratic order, but justice based on the recognition and full acceptance of the supreme value of the human personality and guaranteed by institutions providing a framework for its fullest expression.
-106
+The rule of law does not mean merely a formal legality which assures regularity and consistency in the achievement and enforcement of democratic order, but justice based on the recognition and full acceptance of the supreme value of the human personality and guaranteed by institutions providing a framework for its fullest expression.54

-Moscow Document, 1991, 28.
+46 Moscow Document, 1991, 28.

-&lt;sup>103 Charter of Paris, 1990, 24, 3.
+47 Copenhagen Document, 1990, 3; Charter of Paris, 1990, 3.